Andrew-Dupuis/gadgetron-wiki/Linux-RHEL-Installation.md

 Python Options
 --------------
-* CentOS 6.3 ships with python 2.6.6 and some somewhat outdated python packages.
-They work just fine, but if you want the latest and greatest, you'll want to install python 2.7.3 and set up a virtualenv and use pip to install the necessary bits.
-Alternatively you could stay on python 2.6.6 and just install/upgrade the packages you want.
+* CentOS 6.x ships with python 2.6.6 and some somewhat outdated python packages.
+It is recommended to install Python 2.7 for speed and compatibility.
+Then, one can set up a virtualenv and use pip to install the necessary bits.
+Alternatively, you could stay on python 2.6.6 and just install/upgrade the packages you want.
 One can install newer version of the numpy by installing via the PUIAS Computational repo, e.g:
     - `yum update http://puias.math.ias.edu/data/puias/computational/6/x86_64/numpy-1.6.2-0.1.puias6.x86_64.rpm`
     - `yum update http://puias.math.ias.edu/data/puias/computational/6/x86_64/numpy-f2py-1.6.2-0.1.puias6.x86_64.rpm`